PerfectExamples/Perfect-Chat-Demo/README.md

     </a>
 </p>

-This repository holds a project designed to show you how to setup and use multiple server instances.
+This repository holds a project designed to show you how to setup and use web sockets.

-In this example, you are designing an API for a shipping company, when you realize that you need both a private and public API.
-One for your staff to use to add and modify shipments, and one for customers or third party software to use to track it.
+In this example, we designed a real-time chat service.

 The objects are separated by function:

-- Shipment is the model
+- ChatUser is the model for a user
-- ShipmentManager interacts with the database through SQLiteStORM
-- Shipments uses ShipmentManager to produce JSON for the handlers
-- Handers contains the functions that the server uses to respond to requests
-- Database & PrivateAuth are helpers for setup and demo
+- ChatroomService is both the model for the chatroom itself, and the underlying data handler.
+This is accomplished by using only initialized variables in the class, as well as creating an instance of the class held by itself `static let instance = Chatroom()`.
+In practice this is commonly referred to as creating a "singleton" (meaning that there is only ever one instance of the class used).
+Many people also call this a data service.
+Since you never need to initialize an instance of it, you can simply refer to the class.instance to use the shared resources, i.e. `Chatroom.instance.sendMessage(message, fromUser: chatUser)`.
+- The socket handler that handles each socket, contained in Handlers.swift, along with the request handler for the /chat route that initially spawns it.

 ## Compatibility with Swift